-Where to start you PA Career?
+Where to start your Executive Assistant Career?

 There has never been a better time to be an employee in Ireland.
-According to the EU Commission Ireland’s economy grew by 7.3% in 2017, which is three times faster than the wider euro area[ii].
+Ireland’s economy grew by 13.5% in 2021, which is much faster than the wider euro area or the UK.
 The Irish Times report that this surge is driven by the activities of multinational companies operating in Ireland which make the Republic the fastest-growing country in the EU.

 Older businesses are thriving, and new ones are opening every day, and this means more job opportunities for executive assistants.
 From people who want help with their small businesses to working for large multinational companies, Dublin has it all.
 For those looking for a new and varied landscape to either begin or further their executive assisting career, look no further than Dublin.